 The poor staff were at a loss for words – shocked at some people’s (bulk buying) behaviour.
-This resulted in limiting the amount of creams to two boxes per person.
+This resulted in limiting the number of creams to two boxes per person.
 I did eventually get my hands on a jar, later in the month, then continued to use it for around six months.
-The furore had obviously died down by then.
+The furore had died down by then.

 The question is, are we compromising on quality?
 Will a budget face cream be as effective as either mid-priced skincare or the premium products sold on the beauty counters in department stores?

 All women are looking for that magical moisture in a jar.
 Living in the UK, our weathered skin can take a battering from the inclement weather we experience.
 Heading into the winter months, we begin to suffer the worst of it – the elements can be unforgiving.
 Experiencing this every day can take its toll on our skin.
-Air pollution can be another major culprit – especially, if you live in the city.
-The main aggressors being traffic fumes, cigarette smoke and, of course, UV light.
+Air pollution can be another major culprit – especially if you live in the city.
+The main aggressors are traffic fumes, cigarette smoke and, of course, UV light.
 This can result in dry patches, spots and an overall lack of glow.

 Most women in their 40’s, 50’s and-beyond are more interested in looking good rather than looking much younger.
-Today, it’s all about being healthy and looking after yourself, finding the beauty products that make us feel happy, while trying to achieve a glow.
+Today, it’s all about being healthy and looking after yourself, finding the beauty products that make us feel happy while trying to achieve a glow.

 It’s easy to get stuck in a beauty rut using the same products, year after year.
 Budget skincare products give us that opportunity to “explore” without breaking the bank.